7 Barriers to Organizational Change (And How to Overcome Them)

 • How do you expect to get there?

-Change management communication dwindles down the ladder.
 Statistically, only 68% of managers know the actual reason for organizational change.
-This number further declines from 53% to 40% for mid-level managers and frontline supervisors.
-Gartner suggests that due to poor change communication, 73% of employees experience moderate to high levels of stress, and the affected employees perform 5% less than an average employee.
+This number declines from 53% to 40% for mid-level managers and frontline supervisors.
+Gartner suggests that due to poor change communication, 73% of employees experience moderate to high-stress levels, and the affected employees perform 5% less than an average employee.

-Instead of announcing the changes and expecting employees to adjust, try working on an effective communication strategy.
+Instead of announcing the changes and expecting employees to adjust, try working on an effective communication strategy, that is, creating a two-way dialogue where employees feel heard and involved.
+This helps foster a positive and inclusive atmosphere conducive to successful change.

 • the need for change